vaquierm/GameJam2020/README.md

 ## Description

-Cutsies is our submission to McGameJam2020.
+Cutsies is our submission to *McGameJam 2020*.
 The theme of the game jam was "Can't go back".
+Our team chose to interpret this prompt with an added comma - "Can't, go back!"
+With this new idea, we created a line-cutting game in *Unity 3D* which the player must successfully cut in front of a whole line of people without getting called out.

 ## Gameplay Instructions